j2store/userguide/conf_images.md

 # Images

 In this tab you can add images that can help the customer in more clear understanding of the product he wants to buy.
-Images help the prospect to image how the product intended to purchase will look like.
+Images help the prospect to imagine how the product intended to purchase will look like.

 See the image below: